CivicActions/agile-ms/README.md

-## The Story of our User Interactions
+## The Story of our User Interactions (Req 4.3.1+4.4)

 Seeking first to understand what was really needed (USDS Play #1), we conducted a sprint “zero” during the week prior to our iterative development kickoff.
-In this pre-sprint research and planning phase, we built an initial prototype to identify any technical risks and to validate some initial technical assumptions.
+In this pre-sprint research and planning phase (Req.
+4.3.2.1-4), we built an initial prototype to identify any technical risks and to validate some initial technical assumptions.
 This prototype and all work to follow was in pursuit of the goal that the state of MS team